My Khe Beach, Da Nang: From My An to Son Tra

 Introduction

-Along the eastern edge of Da Nang, the shoreline stretches in a long, pale arc between city and sea.
-This is My Khe Beach.
-It is not a single fixed destination, but a living corridor of sand that changes in character as you move along it and as the day unfolds.
+Along the eastern edge of Da Nang, My Khe Beach stretches along the city's coastline from the My An area towards the Son Tra Peninsula.
+Rather than being a single destination, this well-known stretch of sand changes in character as you move along it and as the day unfolds.

 While areas such as My An in the south, the central beachfront district and the fishing neighbourhoods toward the north are sometimes spoken of separately, the sand itself forms one continuous stretch.
 What shifts is the surrounding environment.
 Buildings rise and thin out.
 Cafes give way to seafood halls.
 Surfboards share space with fishing nets.
 Yet the coast remains broad, gently sloping and open to the horizon.

 My Khe is often described as one of Vietnam's most accessible urban beaches.
 That is true.
 But accessibility is only part of its identity.
-What defines it more clearly is its daily rhythm.
+Its character is shaped just as much by the rhythm of the day as by its location.

 Before the heat settles in, the beach fills with movement.